StrongResearch/chess-hackathon/README.md

 1. `Chess Hackathon - PGNs - Combined`
 2. `Chess Hackathon - Board Evals - Combined`

-Please note the training scripts published in this repo will not work with these two combined datasets without adjustment.
+Please note the training scripts published in this repo **will not work** with these two combined datasets without adjustment.
 You will need to update the training scripts, or write your own, to work with the above combined datasets if you wish.

-All code used to develop these datasets can be found in `chess-hackathon-4/utils/data_preprocessing`.
+All code used to develop these datasets can be found in `/root/chess-hackathon/utils/data_preprocessing`.
 The `Hackathon 3 - PGN - Grand Master Games` dataset was generated using `gm_preproc.ipynb` notebook.
 The `Hackathon 3 - PGN - Leela Chess Zero Training Test 60` dataset was generated using `lc0_preproc.ipynb` notebook.
 The `Hackathon 3 - EVAL - Grand Master Games` and `Hackathon 3 - EVAL - Leela Chess Zero Training Test 60` datasets were generated by running a distributed processing workload with `preproc_boardeval.py` launched with `preproc.isc`, and post-processed with `eval_preproc.ipynb`. win